-All deposits, withdrawals and transfers of securities are recorded in the book-entry system and statements and reports are provided to participants on a daily basis or whenever there is account activity.
+All deposits, withdrawals and transfers of securities are recorded in the book-entry system and statements and reports are provided to participants daily or whenever there is account activity.
 Statements and report are also provided to the investor on request.